-Ambition: To have a dedicated play organisation to support time, space and freedom to play adults who understand playwork and how to extend play opportunities.
+Ambition: To have a dedicated play organisation to support time, space and freedom to play

+Children and young people need to be compensated for the reduction in opportunities to play freely.
+They need engaging and challenging spaces enhanced further by skilled adults who understand playwork and how to extend play opportunities.
 This is not to be confused with structured activities provided by adults with a specific aim or outcome e.g. after school dance class.